MJardon913/Metagenomics/episodes/episode03.md

 ### Upload information to iNAP

 The files mentioned above are uploaded in Data for iNAP, in the upload data section.
+This is the iNAP tutorial [video](https://www.youtube.com/watch?v=lCb-Nsp5bwM) with test data

 #### Method 1: SparCC

 #### *Majority selection*.
+On the left side, Majority selection is selected
+Section:
+-Microbial data; **bac_16S_test.txt**
+-Number of species groupo for network analysis; two groups of species -Plant table (2nd Group); **plant_test.txt**

+the other options are left as default.

+**EXECUTE**

+Result:Filtered_OTU_table

+#### *SparCC correlation and p-value calculation*
+Section:
+-Input table for SparCC pseudo p-value calculation:Filtered_OTU_table
+*the other options are left as default.*

+Note: This process is the most time consuming computation required.
+**EXECUTE**